Soccer-Son injured finger in a quarrel with South Korea team mates | Sports-Games

 Soccer-Son injured finger in a quarrel with South Korea team mates

+"The players exchanged a few words and Son hurt his finger in the process."
+The KFA were not immediately available for comment regarding the incident, but Lee apologised on Instagram on Wednesday.

+"We have caused great disappointment to the soccer fans who always support our national team.
+I'm really sorry," Lee said.
+"I should have taken the lead and followed my brothers' instructions, but I'm just sorry for showing soccer fans a bad image.
+I apologise to the many people who were disappointed by me.

-The Korean Football Association were not immediately available for comment regarding the incident.
-After returning from tournament in Qatar, Son came off the bench in Tottenham's Premier League match against Brighton & Hove Albion on Saturday with his right index and middle finger strapped together.
+"From now on, I will try to help my brothers become better players and people."
+After returning from the tournament in Qatar, Son came off the bench in Tottenham's Premier League match against Brighton & Hove Albion on Saturday with his right index and middle finger strapped together.

 The 31-year-old helped Spurs secure a 2-1 victory with a 96th-minute assist for goalscorer Brennan Johnson.